-Rajinikanth's Darbar Motion Poster To Be Released By Kamal Haasan, Mohanlal & Salman Khan Today
+Rajinikanth's Darbar Motion Poster To Be Released By Kamal Haasan, Mohanlal & Salman Khan Today!

 Darbar, the upcoming big movie of Rajinikanth, which marks the superstar's first association with hit filmmaker AR Murugadoss, will be arriving in theatres during the Pongal season.
 Meanwhile, the makers of the film are all set to unveil the motion poster of the movie.
 Reportedly, Darbar motion poster will take over the online circuits at 5:30 PM this evening (November 07, 2019).

 What is even more exciting is the fact that big stars of various film industries are coming together for the poster launch.
-Reportedly, the Tamil and Telugu motion poster will be launched by Ulaganayakan Kamal Haasan.
+Reportedly, the Tamil motion poster will be launched by Ulaganayakan Kamal Haasan.
 Meanwhile, the Malayalam motion poster will be launched by Mohanlal.
 On the other hand, the Hindi motion poster of Darbar will be released by Salman Khan.
+Meanwhile, Mahesh Babu will release the Telugu motion poster of the Rajinikanth starrer.
 The director, AR Murugadoss himself came up with an official announcement regarding this on his official social media page.

 Well, the motion poster is sure to take social media by storm.
 With such a massive release, the motion poster is sure to reach a wider section of audiences within a short time.